You are here:

 New Requirements for Travelers

 Special notice: The Intelligence Reform and Terrorism Prevention Act of 2004 requires travelers to and from the Caribbean, Canada, Panama, and Mexico to have a passport or other secure means of identification to re-enter the United States.
 There are proposed guidelines for implementation for air travel as of December 31, 2006, and all other means of travel as of December 31, 2007.
 Note that this requirement is not for American citizens to visit other countries in the Western Hemisphere, it is for American citizens to re-enter the United States after travel in other countries in the Western Hemisphere.
 (It applies to foreign residents of the US as well.)
-At the moment, only passports are accepted as a secure means of identification, but other forms of ID are being considered.
+At the moment, only passports, passport cards, or "WHTI-compliant documents" are accepted as a secure means of identification.
+See the site for more information.

 Transportation Security Administration: Air Travel